-A specialist of environmental geopolitics and migration dynamics, François Gemenne is a FNRS senior research associate at the University of Liège, where he is the Director of the Hugo Observatory.
-He also serves as co-director (with Bastien Alex) of the Observatory on Defence and Climate of the French Ministry of Defence.
-He lectures on environmental and migration policies in various universities, including Sciences Po (Paris and Grenoble) and the Free University of Brussels, where he holds the Bernheim Chair on Peace and Citizenship.
+François Gemenne is a specialist of environmental geopolitics and migration dynamics at the University of Liège, where he is a FNRS senior research associate and the Director of the Hugo Observatory.
+He also heads the Observatory on Defence and Climate of the French Ministry of Defence, jointly with Bastien Alex at IRIS.
+He also lectures on climate change and migration policies in various universities, including Sciences Po (Paris and Grenoble) and the Free University of Brussels, where he holds the Bernheim Chair on Peace and Citizenship.

 As a lead author for the IPCC, his research deals mostly with environmental and migration governance.
 He has worked in particular with populations displaced by environmental changes, including natural disasters, and the policies of adaptation to climate change.
 He has conducted field studies in New Orleans after hurricane Katrina, Tuvalu, China, Kyrgyzstan, the Maldives, Mauritius and Japan, after the Fukushima disaster.
 He has been involved in a large number of international research projects on these issues, including EACH-FOR, HELIX, EDGE and MECLEP, for which he is the global research coordinator.
 He also coordinated the DEVAST project, one of the first international projects to examine the social and political consequences of the Fukushima disaster.
 In 2015, he was recipient of a Fulbright scholarship to pursue research at Princeton University.